Real and Personal Property Auctions

-If you have specific questions regarding Tax Foreclosures in Orange County or regarding a particular property please contact Valerie Curry, Deputy Tax Collector for Orange County at 919-245-2732 or email Valerie Curry.
+If you have specific questions regarding Tax Foreclosures in Orange County or regarding a particular property please contact Valerie Curry, Revenue Collection Manager for Orange County at 919-245-2732 or email Valerie Curry.

 - Properties sold may be subject to IRS Tax Liens, City/County Taxes for any years not covered under our judgment, and other restrictions of record.